 An Iconic Photographer of the Twentieth Century

-In 1935, G H-H made the decision to leave Condé Nast and Paris, and travel to New York.
-He joined Harper’s Bazaar and was soon producing some of the most striking images ever published in that magazine.
-Not content with capturing the fashions of the time, Huene’s ability to think creatively, allowed him to move from fashion photography to the world of movies.
-California beckoned, and in Hollywood, he developed innovative photographic techniques, that would help revolutionise movie making.
-His portraits of the film stars of that era, are some of the most enduring images of the Golden Age of Hollywood, photographing some of the twentieth century’s greatest movie stars – Greta Garbo, Ingrid Bergman, Katharine Hepburn, Charlie Chaplin, Ava Gardner, to name but a few.
-The time he spent in California, also brought him into contact with the renowned film director, George Cukor.
-They collaborated on several films together.
-When Cukor was shooting his first Technicolor film, the classic ‘A Star is Born,’ he called on G H-H to be his color consultant.
+In 1935, Huene made the decision to leave Condé Nast, joining the rival publication Harper’s Bazaar.
+Not content with capturing the fashions of the time, Huene’s ability to think creatively allowed him to move from fashion photography to the world of cinema.
+California beckoned, and in Hollywood, he developed innovative techniques that would help revolutionise movie making.
+His portraits of the film stars of that era are some of the most enduring images of the Golden Age of Hollywood; he photographed many of the twentieth century’s greatest movie stars – Greta Garbo, Ingrid Bergman, Katharine Hepburn, Charlie Chaplin, Ava Gardner, to name a few.
+The time he spent in California also brought him into contact with the renowned film director George Cukor, and they collaborated on several films.
+When Cukor was shooting his first Technicolor film, A Star is Born (1954) starring Judy Garland, he called on Huene to be his color consultant.
 In 1947, he was appointed to a teaching position at the University of California, which he held up to the time of his death in 1968.

 Huene published several books in the form of visual poetry.
-In ‘African Mirage,’ he not only connected with, and respected, the cultures of the indigenous communities of that great continent, but he was ahead of conventional attitudes in his appreciation of the breadth and complexity of these cultures.
-His photograph of Woman of Fort Lamy, 1938, shows extraordinary empathy and humanistic concerns.
-He understood the cultural significance of their many clothing styles and was fully aware of the hidden symbolism suggesting a universal, if unspoken language.
+In African Mirage (1938), he not only connected with, and respected, the cultures of the indigenous communities of that continent, but he was ahead of conventional attitudes in his appreciation of the breadth and complexity of these cultures.
+His photograph Woman of Fort Lamy (1938) shows extraordinary empathy and humanistic concerns.
+He understood the cultural significance of their myriad clothing styles and was fully aware of the hidden symbolism suggesting a universal, if unspoken language.

 – George Hoyningen-Huene